Report this

 When working with big JSON files, it can be hard to find and manipulate the information you need.
 You could copy and paste all relevant snippets to calculate totals manually, but this is a time-consuming process and could be prone to human error.
 Another option is to use general-purpose tools for finding and manipulating information.
 All modern Linux systems come installed with three established text processing utilities: sed, awk, and grep.
 While these commands are helpful when working with loosely structured data, other options exist for machine-readable data formats like JSON.

-jq, a command-line JSON processing tool, is a good solution for dealing with machine-readable data formats and is especially useful in shell scripts.
-Using jq can aid you when you need to manipulate data.
+jq, a command-line JSON processing tool, is a powerful solution for dealing with machine-readable data formats and is especially useful in shell scripts, AI workflows, and modern DevOps pipelines.
+Using jq can aid you when you need to manipulate data efficiently.
 For example, if you run a curl call to a JSON API, jq can extract specific information from the server’s response.
 You could also incorporate jq into your data ingestion process as a data engineer.
 If you manage a Kubernetes cluster, you could use the JSON output of kubectl as an input source for jq to extract the number of available replicas for a specific deployment.

-In this article, you will use jq to transform a sample JSON file about ocean animals.
-You’ll apply data transformations using filters and merge pieces of transformed data into a new data structure.
-By the end of the tutorial, you will be able to use a jq script to answer questions about the data you have manipulated.
+In this comprehensive article, you will use jq to transform a sample JSON file about ocean animals, then progress to advanced techniques including AI integration, performance optimization, and real-world production scenarios.
+You’ll apply data transformations using filters, merge pieces of transformed data into new data structures, and learn how to integrate jq into modern AI and DevOps workflows.
+By the end of the tutorial, you will be able to use jq scripts to answer complex questions about data and integrate them into production systems.

 Prerequisites